milo-ucla/BobaBot/README.md

 ### quote
 the bot will give you a motivational quote about boba.

-## PRIVACY POLICY (PLEASE READ):
+## PRIVACY POLICY (PLEASE READ)
 We will store some user information for the purposes of getting boba-count information.
 Any data we do collect can be seen by us and only us, we will not sell or distribute this information to any third parties.
 By pinging the bot you are consenting to potentially having the contents of that message stored, as well as some metadata and user information visible at the time of sending.

+#TOS
+By using this bot you are agreeing to the terms in our license (MIT) and agree to use the bot in accordance with Terms and Conditions of Discord.
+There is no warranty agreement.
+This is open-source code, use at your own risk.